Spirit Bay: Notable actors from the series

 Noted elder aboriginal actor George Clutesi (who played Old Bernard) appeared in two episodes.
 In one he helps Hack deal with the importance of an ancestral medicine bag, and in the other he teaches Tafia the true value of art.

 Child actors from the series

 One of the child stars of the show was Trevor Smith, who played Rabbit, a young teen who comes to the reserve from the city after he is adopted.
-He was the only actor in the series who was not of native origin.
 Other child actors on the show included: